Luigi vs Valence

 - What is this tool?

-- Valence automates data workflows and monitors pipeline health.
+- Valence automates data workflows and monitors pipeline health for data engineering teams.

 - How much does it cost?